All Episodes

 Yeah.

-And we're gonna make it.
+And we're going to make it.

 We're not tolerant people.

-We are virtuous people though.
+We are virtuous people, though.

-Anyway, then you've got people like uh the Gaza MPs who are like, right, okay, the country we love is under siege by deadly hate.
+Anyway, then you've got people like the Gaza MPs who are like, right, okay, the country we love is under siege by deadly hate.

 Great question.